 The bottom line is that The Origami King is a great Paper Mario title and a great Nintendo Switch RPG.
 Don’t miss it!

 7. Pokémon Sword and Shield

-Although there was a ton of hype for Pokémon Sword and Shield when they were announced, gamers ultimately felt they didn’t live up to previous Pokémon games.
+Although there was a ton of hype for Pokémon Sword and Shield when Nintendo launched them, gamers ultimately felt they didn’t live up to previous Pokémon games.
 It wasn’t that they were bad, but they just weren’t great.
 However, when you view them less as standard Pokémon titles and more as an RPG with Pokémon involved, you might come away with a different perspective.

 Pokémon Sword and Shield are the first games in the long-running franchise that allow you to explore a large, open-world area with free camera movement.
 In other words, this game feels like one of the largest in the series, even if the list of available Pokémon is less refined and missing a lot of the big players.

 The point is that Pokémon Sword and Shield are worth a look, whether you’re a big fan or just looking for a good Nintendo Switch RPG to try out.
 As long as you aren’t a Pokédex purist, you’ll have a great time.

 8. South Park: The Fractured But Whole